Dennis198/DotSerial/README.md

 # DotSerial

 DotSerial is a lightweight C# library for serializing and deserializing .NET objects.
-It allows developers to easily mark properties for serialization using a simple attribute, and provides functionality to save and load objects from files.
+It allows developers to easily mark properties for serialization using a simple attribute, and provides functionality to save and load objects from files in different data serialization formats.

 If you encounter any errors, you can create an issues at [GitHub](https://github.com/Dennis198/DotSerial/issues),

 ## ✨ Features
 - 🚀 Simple attribute-based serialization with **`[DSPropertyID]`**
-- 📂 Save objects to a file and load them back
+- 📂 Save objects to a file and load them back in different data serialization formats
 - 🔄 Serialize/Deserialize .NET objects
 - 🎯 Developer-friendly and lightweight